South Korean plane in Atlanta for workers detained in immigration raid; departure timeline uncertain

 LG Energy Solution, which employed most of the detained workers, instructed its South Korean employees in the U.S. on B-1 or B-2 short-term visit visas not to report to work until further notice, and told those with ESTAs to return home immediately.

+During his meeting with Rubio, Cho, the South Korean foreign minister, proposed the creation of a joint South Korea-U.S. working group to introduce a new visa category for South Korean workers, according to Cho's ministry.

-During his visit to Washington, South Korean Foreign Minister Cho Hyun met representatives of major Korean companies operating in the U.S. including Hyundai, LG and Samsung on Tuesday.
+On Tuesday, Cho met representatives of major Korean companies operating in the U.S. including Hyundai, LG and Samsung on Tuesday.
 Cho told them that South Korean officials are in active discussions with U.S. officials and lawmakers about possible legislation to create a separate visa quota for South Korean professionals operating in the U.S., according to Cho's ministry.

 Trump said this week the workers “were here illegally,” and that the U.S. needs to work with other countries to have their experts train U.S. citizens to do specialized work such as battery and computer manufacturing.